rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   As far as the laws of mathematics refer to reality, they are not certain;
 >   and as far as they are certain, they do not refer to reality. [@Einstein_1922_Geometry_and_Experience]

->   At first blush it seems to us that the theories last only a day
->   and that ruins upon ruins accumulate.
->   Today the theories are born, tomorrow they are the fashion,
->   the day after tomorrow they are classic,
->   the fourth day they are superannuated,
->   and the fifth they are forgotten. [@Poincare_2014_The_Foundations_of_Science_Science]

-TODO: find page number for Poincar\'{e}.

 ### Realism and anti-realism